JingMatrix/ChromeXt/README.md

 ## Usage

-Pick up the lastest built APK from [Action](https://github.com/JingMatrix/ChromeXt/actions/workflows/android.yml) and install it.
+Pick up the latest built APK from [Action](https://github.com/JingMatrix/ChromeXt/actions/workflows/android.yml) and install it.
-You can then install UserScripts from popular soucres: any URL that ends with `.user.js`.
+You can then install UserScripts from popular sources: any URL that ends with `.user.js`.
 Currently, ChromeXt supports `@match`, `@run-at` and `@grant GM_addStyle` since they are everything the author needs to perform all sort of tasks.

-To manage scripts installed by `ChromeXt`, here is a simple [front-end](https://jingmatrix.github.io/ChromeXt/).
+To manage scripts installed by `ChromeXt`, here is a simple [front end](https://jingmatrix.github.io/ChromeXt/).

 ## Bonus

 ### Solution of system gesture conflicts

-To enable forward gesture in chrome, with the help of this module, one only need to disble the right back gesture by
+To enable forward gesture in chrome, with the help of this module, one only needs to disable the right back gesture by
 ```sh
 adb shell settings put secure back_gesture_inset_scale_right -1
 ```

 ## Development Plans

-- [ ] Improve front-end
+- [ ] Improve front end